Spacecraft propulsion: Purpose and function

-The rate of change of velocity is called acceleration, and the rate of change of momentum is called force.
-To reach a given velocity, one can apply a small acceleration over a long period of time, or one can apply a large acceleration over a short time.
-Similarly, one can achieve a given impulse with a large force over a short time or a small force over a long time.
-This means that for manoeuvring in space, a propulsion method that produces tiny accelerations but runs for a long time can produce the same impulse as a propulsion method that produces large accelerations for a short time.
-When launching from a planet, tiny accelerations cannot overcome the planet's gravitational pull and so cannot be used.

-Earth's surface is situated fairly deep in a gravity well.
-The escape velocity required to get out of it is 11.2 kilometers/second.
-As human beings evolved in a gravitational field of 1 g (9.8 m/s²), an ideal propulsion system for human spaceflight would be one that provides a continuous acceleration of 1 g (though human bodies can tolerate much larger accelerations over short periods).
-The occupants of a rocket or spaceship having such a propulsion system would be free from all the ill effects of free fall, such as nausea, muscular weakness, reduced sense of taste, or leaching of calcium from their bones.
+Earth's surface is situated fairly deep in a gravity well; the escape velocity required to leave its orbit is 11.2 kilometers/second.
+Thus for destinations beyond, propulsion systems need enough propellant and to be of high enough efficiency.
+The same is true for other planets and moons, albeit some have lower gravity wells.

+As human beings evolved in a gravitational field of "one g" (9.81m/s²), it would be most comfortable for a human spaceflight propulsion system to provide that acceleration continuously, (though human bodies can tolerate much larger accelerations over short periods).
+The occupants of a rocket or spaceship having such a propulsion system would be free from the ill effects of free fall, such as nausea, muscular weakness, reduced sense of taste, or leaching of calcium from their bones.

+Theory
-The law of conservation of momentum means that in order for a propulsion method to change the momentum of a space craft it must change the momentum of something else as well.
-A few designs take advantage of things like magnetic fields or light pressure in order to change the spacecraft's momentum, but in free space the rocket must bring along some mass to accelerate away in order to push itself forward.
-Such mass is called reaction mass.

-In order for a rocket to work, it needs two things: reaction mass and energy.
-The impulse provided by launching a particle of reaction mass having mass m at velocity v is mv.
+The Tsiolkovsky rocket equation shows, using the law of conservation of momentum, that for a rocket engine propulsion method to change the momentum of a spacecraft, it must change the momentum of something else in the opposite direction.
+In other words, the rocket must exhaust mass opposite the spacecraft's acceleration direction, with such exhausted mass called propellant or reaction mass.
+For this to happen, both reaction mass and energy are needed.
+The impulse provided by launching a particle of reaction mass with mass m at velocity v is mv.
 But this particle has kinetic energy mv²/2, which must come from somewhere.
-In a conventional solid, liquid, or hybrid rocket, the fuel is burned, providing the energy, and the reaction products are allowed to flow out the back, providing the reaction mass.
-In an ion thruster, electricity is used to accelerate ions out the back.
-Here some other source must provide the electrical energy (perhaps a solar panel or a nuclear reactor), whereas the ions provide the reaction mass.
+In a conventional solid, liquid, or hybrid rocket, fuel is burned, providing the energy, and the reaction products are allowed to flow out of the engine nozzle, providing the reaction mass.
+In an ion thruster, electricity is used to accelerate ions behind the spacecraft.
+Here other sources must provide the electrical energy (e.g. a solar panel or a nuclear reactor), whereas the ions provide the reaction mass.

+The rate of change of velocity is called acceleration and the rate of change of momentum is called force.
+To reach a given velocity, one can apply a small acceleration over a long period of time, or a large acceleration over a short time; similarly, one can achieve a given impulse with a large force over a short time or a small force over a long time.
+This means that for maneuvering in space, a propulsion method that produces tiny accelerations for a long time can often produce the same impulse as another which produces large accelerations for a short time.
+However, when launching from a planet, tiny accelerations cannot overcome the planet's gravitational pull and so cannot be used.

+Some designs however, operate without internal reaction mass by taking advantage of magnetic fields or light pressure to change the spacecraft's momentum.